Zoran Sevarac: Why NetBeans IDE is Great for Teaching Java

 From a pedagogical point of view, it is very important that students who are taking their first steps in the Java world focus on concepts and that they don’t waste time trying to fix low level technical details related to the tools they use.
 While greater flexibility may be important for advanced users, the out of the box experience is more desirable for beginners.
 Also note that NetBeans IDE does not lack flexibility, it simply provides a set of well thought out preconfigured initial settings.

 A simple wizard system gives users a way to easily create projects, packages, and classes with a minimal number of steps and intuitive dialogs with a minimum of required input.
 While other IDEs provide more options in a typical new project/file dialogs, which can shorten some operations, these often leave beginners asking themselves “and what are those for?”
 Compare this to the simplicity of the NetBeans wizards, such as the New Java Class wizard:

 The logical wizard workflow, and the minimal overhead of dialog information required from users, are strong points in favor of NetBeans IDE, in my opinion.Also note that NetBeans IDE provides a powerful wizard system, which can output a working CRUD application, for example, which requires minimal additional tweaking:

 See Generating a JavaServer Faces 2.x CRUD Application from a Database for an example.
 This provides students a quick and easy way to get the general picture about how something works, together with being able to focus on specific details.
 A very useful teaching practice is to ask students to change the existing functionality from the application generated by wizard.

-In general, I would say that the NetBeans IDE feature set supports what I consider to be good teaching practice, which is in particularly true when teaching beginners, whether in general Java desktop or Java Web programming.
+In general, I would say that the NetBeans IDE feature set supports what I consider to be good teaching practice, which is in particular true when teaching beginners, whether in general Java desktop or Java Web programming.